 “The presence of arts and cultural activities in a community enriches our communities and neighborhoods by fostering greater understanding among people, by increasing our personal creativity, happiness and well being, and by attracting more businesses and jobs to the area because of increased tourism and other economic activities.”

 This article was originally published in WFAE's newsletter Inside Politics with Steve Harrison.
-To get more insightful political coverage like this each week sign up to recieve Inside Politics.
+To get more insightful political coverage like this first each week sign up to recieve Inside Politics.